jay3sh/mepage/_posts/2009-07-25-htc-magic-indian-version-expectations-and-facts.md

 layout: post
 title: "HTC Magic (Indian version) - expectations and facts"
 ---
-"HTC Magic (Indian version) - expectations and facts"
+HTC Magic (Indian version) - expectations and facts
 ===
 This month HTC Magic came to India.
 Being the first Android phone to be introduced in India, it is much longed for by Indian geeks.
 I know how much I have waited for it.
 Yesterday afternoon when I eventually received a list of dealers from HTC support, that are selling Magic, I almost left for the nearest one to buy a piece.
 But after I googled a little thouroughly, I found some early reports of HTC magic.